ABansal11/aryan-website/README.md

+# Aryan's Personal Website
-My personal website built using React, NextJS, and TailwindCSS -  written with TypeScript
+Built using React, NextJS, TailwindCSS, and 🫶🏼